GlacioHack/xdem/doc/source/biascorr.md

 ```

 The main difference with {class}`~xdem.coreg.Coreg` is that a {class}`~xdem.coreg.BiasCorr` has a new `bias_var_names`
-argument which allows to declare the names of N bias-correction variables that will be passed, which **corresponds to the
+argument which allows declaring the names of N bias-correction variables that will be passed, which **corresponds to the
 number of simultaneous dimensions in which the bias correction is performed**.
 This step is implicit for predefined methods such as {class}`~xdem.coreg.DirectionalBias`.